Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 	_Adding a reference to the System.Data.Service.Client component_

-1. Repeat the previous step to add a reference to the Windows Azure storage client API assembly, this time choosing the **Microsoft.WindowsAzure.StorageClient** component instead.
+1. Repeat the previous step to add a reference to the Storage client API assembly, this time choosing the **Microsoft.WindowsAzure.StorageClient** component instead.

 1. Before you can store an entity in a table, you must first define its schema.
 To do this, right-click **GuestBook_Data** in **Solution Explorer**, point to **Add** and select **Class**.
 In the **Add New Item** dialog, set the name to **GuestBookEntry.cs** and click **Add**.